-There are those bellies that form because of eating too much fatty food, those that appear because of swelling or water retention, and even those that form as a result of having given birth.
+No one can deny that there are different belly types.
+There are the bellies that form from eating too much fatty food, the ones that appear because of swelling or water retention, and even some that form as a result of having given birth.

-What does your belly say about you?
+What does your belly type say about you?

 Many women dream of having a flat stomach.
 Some of them follow strict diets, and others go to the gym to work towards this goal.

 But there are some women who can’t just can’t achieve it.
 Why?
 Because they don’t take an approach to getting rid of the fat on their stomach based on their belly type.

 Once you learn (and accept) the type that best describes your stomach, you’ll be able to start on the right path.
 This is the best way to get good results.